Octopuses move with a simple elegance, but they have no rhythm, according to new research.

 The scientists also found that the octopus moves by shortening and elongating its arms, which creates a pushing thrust.
 The animal does not move by bending or pulling its arms, which simplifies matters for the creature, Levy said.

-It's likely that octopuses developed their unique way of moving because, unlike their clam cousins, they don't have protective outer shells, the researchers said.
-In fact, the octopus is thought to have evolved from a snail-like ancestor whose foot evolved into eight long and slender arms, giving the animals enormous flexibility.
-Octopuses also developed excellent vision, a large brain and camouflage capabilities, making them adept hunters.
+Octopuses probably developed their unique way of moving because, unlike their clam cousins, they don't have protective outer shells, the researchers said.
+The octopus is thought to have evolved from a snail-like ancestor whose foot evolved into eight long and slender arms, giving the animals enormous flexibility.

-According to the new research, "The [octopus's] strategy is simple enough, and it has a small number of parameters, and this is how it succeeds," Levy said.
+Levy said the locomotive strategy "is simple enough, and it has a small number of parameters, and this is how it succeeds."